Why Bill Clinton has written a thriller

 The President is Missing is itself being turned into a TV series after the cable giant Showtime acquired the rights to the novel.
 It it due to be broadcast next year.

-Bill Clinton thinks George Clooney would make a good president, firstly because "he's been in this kind of situation before".
+Bill Clinton thinks George Clooney would make a good president in the show, firstly because "he's been in this kind of situation before".

-Clinton points to his role as as an American Army Colonel tracking down stolen Russian nuclear weapons in 1997 film The Peacemaker.
+Clinton points to Clooney's role as as an American Army Colonel tracking down stolen Russian nuclear weapons in 1997 film The Peacemaker.

 But there is another reason.
 "He looked great at the wedding" of Prince Harry and Meghan Markle at Windsor Castle last month, Clinton laughs.